Charlesagui/mcp-whats-app/README.md

 A secure implementation of the Model Context Protocol (MCP) for WhatsApp, designed for local execution.
 This tool provides a controlled environment for automating WhatsApp interactions with a strong emphasis on data security and privacy.

 ```
-Your PC ← → WhatsApp Bridge ← → Claude ← → You!
+Your PC ← → WhatsApp Bridge ← → Claude ← → You!!!!!!
 ```

 ## ✨ Key Features